 6.4.
 Collaborate efficiently within a team, adapting and negotiating ways of working.

-7. If the art and music professional focus is chosen: this elective centres upon the course’s focus, offering the students a choice of courses allowing them to construct bridges between music and the visual arts.
+7. If the Professional Focus: Art and Music is chosen: this elective centres upon the course’s focus, offering the students a choice of courses allowing them to construct bridges between music and the visual arts.
 Also, at the end of the art and music elective, the students will have acquired specific theoretical, practical and technical knowledge in the field thanks to the different specialist courses (history of art criticism, history of humanism, art and literature, Bible and culture, art and new media, typology and permanency in mythical fantasy, etc.).
 As a result of having completed an internship, students will have acquired useful experience of the professional world and practices in the field.

-8. If the Management and Music professional focus course is chosen: this professional focus course offers students training which is centred on professions in music.
+8. If the Professional Focus: Management and Music is chosen: this professional focus course offers students training which is centred on professions in music.
 The strong points of this professional focus course are musical management and criticism.
-It is organised in conjunction with the UCLouvain communication faculty and the IHECS (Institut des Hautes Etudes en Communication Sociale, Brussels).
 Also, at the end of the Management and Music professional focus course, students will have acquired specific theoretical, practical and technical knowledge in the field thanks to the different specialist courses (analysis of media productions, communication with cultural bodies, sound production, events, European cultural networks, artistic management and criticism, etc.).
 As a result of having completed an internship, students will have acquired useful experience of the professional world and practices in the field.

-10. If the Interuniversity professional focus course is chosen: This professional focus course offers students the option to study musicology courses in the other two Francophone universities which offer a Master in Archaeology and History of Art: Musicology.
+10. If the Interuniversity Professional Focus is chosen: This professional focus course offers students the option to study musicology courses in the other two Francophone universities which offer a Master in Archaeology and History of Art: Musicology.
 At the end of this interdisciplinary professional focus course, students will be able to benefit from expertise which differs from that available in their own university.
 The complementary nature of this course will enable students to acquire more specialist knowledge in certain specific fields.